Dejiao2018/GrOWL/README.md

     You can switch to different regularizers by changing the configuration info in "flags.py"
     All configuration settings are in vgg_main.py and flag.py
-    Some of the hyperparameters are described in the table, e.g., preference value
+    Some of the hyperparameters are described in the table in our paper, e.g., preference value

 ### 3. Fully connected network on MNIST (MNIST folder)
     python run_exp.py (reproduce results in table 1)